txchen/feplay/riot_webpack_async/README.md

 ### Setup webpack to compile riot tags

-`riotjs-loader` is needed, install it as devDependencies, then configure in `webpack.config.js`.
+`tag-loader` is needed, install it as devDependencies, then configure in `webpack.config.js`.

 You don't have to import 'riot' everywhere, instead, use `webpack.ProvidePlugin` to make it available everywhere.